benanoob/simple_shmup_pico8/notes.md

     - [x] add some hit effect
     - [ ] add blink when ennemy get hit
 - [ ] vertical UI
-    - [ ] ui feedback : I feel health is not legible
+    - [x] ui feedback : I feel health is not legible
     - remaining space on top of the bar for the rest of infos
         - score
         - wave counter
-        - am i forgetting anything ?
 - [x] polish hit effect
     - [x] add sparks (ep 16 on shockwaves) / hit + destruction
 - [x] make the explosion bigger